 The three levels of training are sustained and supported with supplementary online training, Roundtables, Publications, and the University of Scouting.

-To help keep your knowledge current, Youth Protection Training (Online Course), The Sweet 16 of BSA Safety, Age-Appropriate Guidelines for Scouting Activities, Planning and Conducting a Safe Scout Outing, and the Guide to Safe Scouting are available on-line at my.Scouting.org .
+To help keep your knowledge current, Youth Protection Training (Online Course), The Sweet 16 of BSA Safety, Age-Appropriate Guidelines for Scouting Activities, and the Guide to Safe Scouting are available on-line at my.Scouting.org .

 Trained Leader Patch